isuru89/oasis/README.md

 (daily, weekly, monthly), leaderboard winners will be awarded a set of points.
 This will continue in each time window as specified in a race.

-### States
+### Ratings
-States indicates the current state of a user/team/team-scope.
+Ratings indicates the current state of a user/team/team-scope.
 Based on the events, user's status will be calculated and from that status, some amount of net points will be awarded.
 A user can only be in one state at a time.

-For eg: someone can define a state (good/bad) based on total good answer ratio.
+For eg: someone can define a rating (good/bad) based on total good answer ratio.
 As long as a user has positive good answer ratio, then that user will have, say 100 points, with him/her.
 Once the ratio goes down below a threshold, status will be changed to _'bad'_ and he/she will loose 100 points he/she had.